Network-Level Prompt and Trait Leakage in Local Research Agents: Experimental Setup Details

 \subsection{Inference Configuration}

 We evaluate our inference attacks using LLMs as an inference engine for few-shot ICL.
-A summary of ICL configurations is provided in \autoref{tab:icl-config}, and the full ICL prompt templates are in \autoref{app:icl_templates_prompt} and \autoref{app:icl_templates_trait}.
+A summary of ICL configurations is provided in \autoref{tab:icl-config}.

-\paragraphbe{Prompt Recovery.} To recover the user’s original prompt from a trace, we use a 5-shot ICL configuration.
-Each ICL prompt consists of five (trace, prompt) pairs, where the trace includes an ordered domain sequence and associated timing information, followed by an unseen trace for prediction.
-The format is fully natural language, with traces presented as newline-separated domain lists (and timing metadata when present).
+\paragraphbe{Prompt Recovery.} Each ICL prompt consists of five (trace, prompt) pairs, where the trace includes an ordered domain sequence and associated timing information, followed by an unseen trace for prediction.
+The format is fully natural language, with traces presented as newline-separated domain lists (and timing when present).
 Examples are drawn from distinct topics to prevent overfitting and to test generalization across different intent types.
 This format encourages the model to infer high-level task semantics from the structure, content, and temporal progression of visited domains.

 \paragraphbe{Trait Inference.} For trait inference, we adopt a 3-shot ICL format.
 Each example provides a domain trace and corresponding persona traits.
 The reduced shot count reflects the greater regularity of trait-disclosing behavior over time and helps minimize prompt length for complex structured outputs.
 The model is asked to generate a structured trait list in the format \texttt{- Trait: Value}, and is explicitly instructed to infer as many traits as possible, even under partial evidence.